Thiru Aarattu Madannada, Mylakkadu

-Thiru Aarattu Madannada is a Lord Siva's temple in Kollam district.
+Thiru Aarattu Madannada is a temple dedicated to Shiva in Kollam district, in Kerala in the peninsular India.
 The temple is situated in Mylakkadu.
-The temple is located on the National Highway 47 between Chathannur and Kottiyam near Mylakkad.
+The temple is located on the National Highway 47 between Chathannur and Kottiyam near Mylakkadu.
 In the ancient temple, Lord Shiva resides under a pine tree.
-The festival of this temple is well known in the Kollam district as it has a history of centuries.
+The festival of this temple is well known in the Kollam district as it has a history going back centuries.

 Uchara Maholsavam

-Uchara Maholsavam is one of the famous Festival day in Kerala especially in Kollam district.
+Uchara Maholsavam festival day in Kerala is well-known, especially in Kollam district.